 Zest Academy Trust is a Multi Academy Trust with one academy, Waterloo Primary Academy.

 The Trust works closely with a cluster of local Blackpool academies, sharing best practice and working collaboratively on a variety of topics.
-The Trust offer traded services to other organisations for HR, Governance Clerking and Data Protection Officer role.
+The Trust offer traded services to other organisations for HR and, Governance Clerking.